Man, this card looks amazing! 4x cash back, $100 in annual hotel credit, and…

 Similarly, if you’re considering upgrading from a no-fee card to a paid card, try spending a little time with your no-fee card first.

-- Maximize your cash back rewards – Does your card offer rotating 5x cash back rewards categories like the Chase Freedom Flex℠?
+- Maximize your cash back rewards – Does your card offer rotating cash back rewards bonus categories like the Chase Freedom Flex℠?
+Earn 5% cash back on up to $1,500 in bonus categories such as groceries, gas, or utility services each quarter you activate.
 If so, be sure to both activate and maximize those rewards.

 - See what hidden perks your card has – Even no-fee cards offer a surprising amount of perks these days.
-Capital One VentureOne Rewards, for example, offers a free Auto Rental Collision Damage Waiver, free Travel Accident Insurance, automatic Extended Warranty Protection, and even lounge access – all for $0.
+The Capital One VentureOne Rewards Credit Card, for example, offers a free Auto Rental Collision Damage Waiver, free Travel Accident Insurance, automatic Extended Warranty Protection at no charge on eligible items that are purchased with your credit card – all for $0.
+See Rates & Fees.

 - Consider another no-fee card first – If you still feel that your no-fee card isn’t meeting all of your needs or maximizing your cash back, consider another no-fee card before you invest in a paid card.
 As illustrated above, the Capital One VentureOne Rewards Credit Card is an excellent travel card with no fee that you can use specifically for booking flights and hotels without worrying about covering your annual fee.